Also called flaccid child syndrome, it is a condition of decreased muscle tone caused by many situations.

 Hypervitaminosis D: A condition that appears several months after excessive doses of vitamin D are given.

-Krabbe disease: A hereditary disorder characterized by a deficiency of the enzyme galactosylcereamidase, resulting in the destruction of myelin , the fatty material that surrounds and isolates many of the nerves.
+Krabbe disease: A hereditary disorder characterized by a deficiency of the enzyme galactosylceramide, destroying myelin, the fatty material that surrounds and isolates many nerves.

 Metachromatic leukodystrophy: A hereditary disease characterized by the absence of the enzyme arylsulfatase A, which causes a material called cerebroside sulfate to accumulate in cells, which is toxic to cells, especially to cells of the nervous system.

-Methylmalonic: A hereditary metabolic disorder, usually diagnosed in childhood, that causes the accumulation of methylmalonic acid in the body and can cause serious metabolic disorders.
+Methylmalonic: A hereditary metabolic disorder, usually diagnosed in childhood, causes the accumulation of methylmalonic acid in the body and can cause severe metabolic diseases.

-Tay-Sachs disease: A genetic disorder that is predominantly found in Jewish families and results in premature death.
+Tay-Sachs disease: A genetic disorder predominantly found in Jewish families and results in premature death.

-Reaction to the vaccine: Any injury or condition that occurs as a result of a vaccination.
+Reaction to the vaccine: Any injury or condition that occurs due to a vaccination.

 Each child may experience different symptoms, depending on the underlying cause of the hypotonia: